halleypontes/academic_website/content/privacy.md

 ## **Further Resources**
 If you wish to learn more about the importance of Digital Privacy, please visit the **[Electronic Frontier Foundation (EFF)](https://www.eff.org/issues/privacy)** website to learn more about why it matters and why you should care about it.

-If you wish to take further actions and active steps toward safeguarding your Digital Privacy, please see the recommendations provided by **[privacyguides.org](https://www.privacyguides.org/tools/)**, a a non-profit collective operated entirely by volunteers.
+If you wish to take further actions and active steps toward safeguarding your Digital Privacy, please see the recommendations provided by **[privacyguides.org](https://www.privacyguides.org/tools/)**, a non-profit collective operated entirely by volunteers.

-**Last update**: 12 January 2023
+**Last update**: 03 May 2023
 {style="text-align: center;"}
-**Effective date**: 01 January 2023
+**Effective date**: 03 May 2023
 {style="text-align: center;"}